xingyuezhiji/crack-coder/README.md

 # CrackCode - Invisible AI-Powered Interview Assistant

 A powerful, completely invisible AI tool for solving Coding questions during technical interviews.
 The tool runs 100% undetectably in the background - no screen recording or monitoring software can identify its presence.

+Open-source Alternative to Interview Coder

 ## Demo
 https://github.com/user-attachments/assets/179701eb-0fcf-4e33-86f3-c92688f508a5